VirginiaMcCall/virginiamccall/README.md

 - 👋 Hi, I'm Virginia
 - 🌱 I studied Actuarial Science
 - 👀 SQL is my love language but math is my first love.
-- 💬 Transitioned Analyst versed in SQL, Excel, Python and Tableau.
+- 💬 Business Intellignece Analyst versed in SQL, Excel, Python, Power BI and Tableau.
 Strong passion for using data it to tell stories and make predictions.
 Educational experiences             include aggregating and analyzing unstructured data from multiple sources using Python libraries, VBA, statistics and mathematical modeling.
 - 📫 How to reach me: virginiaamccall@gmail.com

 <!--